With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 CHARLOTTESVILLE, Va.
 (AP) — Brennan Armstrong threw three touchdown passes and ran for a score, and Virginia scored 28 successive points before holding on to beat North Carolina.

-Armstrong struck Shane Simpson to get 71 metres, Ra’Shaun Henry to get 18 along with Tony Poljan to get 17, the latter giving the Cavaliers (2-4, 2-4 Atlantic Coast Conference) a 41-20 contribute with 5:34 left at the third quarter on their way with their fourth successive victory in the set.
+Armstrong struck Shane Simpson to get 71 metres, Ra’Shaun Henry to get 18 along with Tony Poljan to get 17, the latter giving the Cavaliers (2-4, 2-4 Atlantic Coast Conference) a 41-20 guide with 5:34 left at the third quarter on their way for their fourth successive victory in the set.

 The Tar Heels (4-2, 4-2) made it shut behind an excellent performance from quarterback Sam Howell and recipient Dyami Brown.
 The group hooked up for 3 of Howell’s four touchdown passes, covering 54, 10 and 13 yards) Howell also struck Khafre Brown using a slant pass he shot 76 yards into the finish zone.